mozulamt/ceph-chef/README.md

 For help, use **[Gitter chat](https://gitter.im/ceph/ceph-chef)**, **[mailing-list](mailto:ceph-users-join@lists.ceph.com)** or **[issues](https://github.com/ceph/ceph-chef/issues)** here in this repo.

 ### NOTE: Users of ceph-cookbook
 The original ceph-cookbook will remain and may continue to be updated (see that repo for specifics).
 We tried to use some of the interesting features of ceph-cookbook but we added a lot of enhancements and simplifications.
 Simply replacing ceph-cookbook with ceph-chef will not work without a few modifications.
-Also, ceph-chef only works with Chef 12.8+ and Hammer and higher.
-Nothing below the Hammer release of Ceph is supported in this repo.
-In addition, only **civitweb** is used going forward (not Apache).
+Also, ceph-chef only works with Chef 12.8+ and Jewel and higher.
+Nothing below the Jewel release of Ceph is supported in this repo.
+In addition, only **civetweb** is used going forward (not Apache).

 NOTE: The current LWRP are using the style prior to Chef version 12.5.
 There will be a new release shortly that will support the now recommended way of handling custom resources.
 To make that change easier we will be using a helper cookbook called Poise.
 Using Poise makes creating custom resources and common services very simple.